 Recommended for:

-• Travelers who have very early guided tours need to finish early.
+• Travelers who have early guided tours and want to hike Huayna Picchu slowly.

 • Travelers finishing alternative treks or organized tours.